Macau Museums: 1 and 0 Stars

 Around 300 pieces of Catholic relics are on display, most of them originating from the 17th to 19th Centuries.

 Sometimes I think this is what they’ll do to me after my time on Earth is up.

-Stuff my body pieces into a box soon filled with worms.
+Stuff my bits into a box and then wait for the worms.